Palle Nielsen

-Palle Louis Nielsen (born 8 August 1920) is a Danish illustrator and graphic artist.
+Palle Louis Nielsen (8 August 1920 – 5 September 2000) was a Danish illustrator and graphic artist.
 Considered to be one of the masters of his times, his works include drawings, watercolours, woodcuts and linocuts.

 Biography

 Born in Copenhagen, Nielsen was brought up in the harbour area of the old town.
 Nielsen attended Kunsthåndværkerskolen (School of Arts and Crafts) from 1937 to 1939.
 Thereafter he studied privately under Aksel Jørgensen before entering the painting school at the Royal Danish Academy of Fine Arts (1945–47).
 In 1946, he married the graphic artist Elsa Nielsen.

 Nielsen first exhibited at the Charlottenborg Spring Exhibition in 1949.
 During the course of the 1950s, he gained a reputation as one of Denmark's foremost graphic artists working with a wide variety of art forms including woodcuts, linocuts, etching, lithography, monotyping as well as with pen, paper and watercolours.
 A recurring theme in his work is the existence of modern man.
 His striking urban and technological landscapes present a mixture of splendor and horror, exposing the root causes of war and violence.
 In 1950, he visited Hamburg which inspired his early Orfeus og Eurydike (Orpheus and Euridice) illustrations.
 First published in book form in 1959, the work contains 53 linocuts.
 When it was republished in 1970 in a smaller format, it firmly established Nielsen's reputation.